 Collect All 70?

-We all know the text on the back of Trilogo cards states “Collect all 70” yet there are in fact 79 figures listed, at first it looks like a rather strange but perhaps simple mistake..but is that all there is to it?
-Let’s take a closer look..
+We all know the text on the back of Trilogo cards states “Collect all 70” yet there are in fact 79 figures listed.
+At first glance it just looks like a simple mistake, but..is that all there is to it?
+Lets take a closer look..

-When you examine the back of any Trilogo, you will actually notice that the numbered list of figures does indeed start from number 1 and end with number 79 but you may not have realised that there are actually figures missing from both the list and the picture.
+When you examine the back of any Trilogo, you will actually notice that while the numbered list of figures does indeed start from number 1 and end with number 79, there are actually figures missing from both the list and the picture.

 22, 24, 25, 44, 55, 52, 58, 59 and 60.

-That might not mean a lot at first but when you check those numbers off against an earlier released Palitoy 65 back card things become a little clearer.
+Now, that might not mean a lot at first, but when you check those numbers off against an earlier released Palitoy 65 back card things become a little clearer.